 Here, we want to look at the signs of sexual abuse in teenagers.
 It is important to discuss how these signs of sexual abuse manifest differently in teenagers than they do in younger children, particularly because the signs may be mistaken for natural hormonal/behavioral changes that occur at this age range.
 Adults need to be vigilant when taking steps to help teenage survivors of sexual abuse.

-Signs That a Teenager May Have Been Sexually Abused
+Signs of Sexual Abuse That a Teenager May Have Experienced

 The vast majority of child sexual abuse occurs with teenagers.
 According to RAINN, we can see that spotting the warning signs of sexual abuse in teens can be very challenging.
 That is because the signs and symptoms of teenage sexual abuse can easily be mistaken for the everyday struggles that teens face as they grow up and deal with friends, their environment, and their own bodily changes.
-RAINN suggests that the adult in a child’s life need to trust their instincts.
+RAINN suggests that the adults in a child’s life must trust their instincts.
 If something seems off or not quite right, take these feelings seriously.
+It is crucial to be aware that those who sexually abuse children are often known to the victim, which underscores the need for vigilance in identifying warning signs.

 Some of the most common warning signs that a teenager has been sexually abused include the following: